glenjr009/LTA/README.md

 - Mock DBs: MongoDB (for media metadata) & PostgreSQL (for structured case data)
 - Endpoints for syncing, officer review, and AI simulation

-### 💡 Why it matters

-🌍 Works in rural areas where internet is patchy
-⚡ Officers spend less time chasing genuine borrowers
-🛡️ Banks save money and get tamper-proof transparency

----

-### 🚀 What’s Next

-- Real blockchain integration
-- Smarter AI fraud detection models
-- Hooking up with real databases for scale

----

-### 🏆 Built by

-Hexa Titans with ❤️, coffee, and a lot of debugging.
 ---
 ## ⚡ How to Run It

 ### Prerequisite: Node.js installed